Autism and dentistry.

 The future

-Because of the historical tendency of all such terms to become perjorative or disrespectful, it is inevitable that the language will evolve further, and new terms like Diverse learners, Learning variability, Cognitive diversity, Learning differences, Diverse cognitive abilities, Cognitive variance will become commonplace.
+Because of the historical tendency of many such terms to become pejorative or disrespectful, it is likely that the language will evolve further.
+New terms like Diverse learners, Learning variability, Cognitive diversity, Learning differences, Diverse cognitive abilities, and Cognitive variance are already appearing and may become more commonplace.